-The Part D late enrollment penalty is added to your monthly premium (if you pay a premium).
-When you first enroll in VIVA MEDICARE Plus, we let you know the amount of the penalty.
+The Part D late enrollment penalty is added to your monthly premium.
+When you first enroll in VIVA MEDICARE Prime, we let you know the amount of the penalty.

 Your Part D late enrollment penalty is considered part of your plan premium.
 If you do not pay your Part D late enrollment penalty, you could lose your prescription drug benefits for failure to pay your plan premium.